PamCai/DLSuR/README.md

 pip install DLSuR
 ```

 Linux and macOS are the two officially supported operating systems.
+NOTE: sometimes there will be an error requiring the package `keyring` (version >=15.1).

 # Installation from source